 Proposals of shareholders intended to be presented at the 2023 Annual Shareholder's Meeting must be received at the Company's offices at 307 North Defiance Street, Archbold, Ohio 43502 prior to November 9, 2023, for inclusion in the proxy statement and form of proxy.
 Proposals from shareholders for next year's Annual Meeting received by the Company after January 23, 2024, will be considered untimely.
 With respect to such proposals, the Company will vote all shares for which it has received proxies in the interest of the Company as determined in the sole discretion of its Board of Directors.
-The Company also retains its authority to discretionarily vote proxies with respect to shareholder proposals received by the Company after November 9, 2023 but prior to January 23, 2024, unless the proposing shareholder takes the necessary steps outlined in Rule 14a-4(c)(2) under the Securities Exchange Act of 1934 to ensure the proper delivery of proxy materials related to the proposal.
+The Company after November 9, 2023 but prior to January 23, 2024, unless the proposals received by the Company after November 9, 2023 but prior to January 23, 2024, unless the proposing shareholder takes the necessary steps outlined in Rule 14a-4(c)(2) under the Securities Exchange Act of 1934 to ensure the proper delivery of proxy materials related to the proposal.